zydeon/zydeon.github.io/development/index.md

 ## Now

-Currently, I am focused on doing [research](../research) in Algorithms and Complexity Theory, but most recently I developed my own [database](projects/dbms).
+Currently, I am focused on doing [research](../research) in Algorithms and Data Structures, but most recently I developed my own [database](projects/dbms) and a [rainfall predictor](projects/rainfall-predictor) using ML models.

 ## Past